aws-samples/amazon-dynamodb-labs/content/design-patterns/setup/Step1.en.md

 title: "Step 1 - Open the AWS Systems Manager Console "
 date: 2019-12-02T10:07:45-08:00
 weight: 10
-#TODO mod-xxx is not the same name when running in EC2
 ---

 1. Once you've gained access to the AWS Management Console for the lab, double check the region is correct and the role name **WSParticipantRole** appears on the top right of the console.